dtinth/super-silly-vortex/README.md

 # super-silly-vortex

-A silly recration of the Rain Vortex at Jewel Changi Airport, but it’s `node_modules` instead of water.
+A silly recreation of the Rain Vortex at Jewel Changi Airport, but it’s `node_modules` instead of water.
 Made at [Super Silly Hackathon 2019](https://supersillyhackathon.sg/).

 <img src="screenshot.png" />